bumoproject/bumo-docs-en/docs/BUMO_Smart_Contract_Development_Guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each function has a fixed read-only or write permission.
-Read-only permission means that data is not written to the blockchain, such as the **getBalance** function used to get the balance has read-only permission.
+Read-only permission means that data is not written to the blockchain, such as the ``getBalance`` function used to get the balance has read-only permission.
-Write permission means that data will be written to the blockchain, such as the **payCoin** function used to transfer coins has write permission.
+Write permission means that data will be written to the blockchain, such as the ``payCoin`` function used to transfer coins has write permission.
 Different entry functions have different calling permissions when you write smart contracts.
 The ``init`` and ``main`` functions can call all built-in functions but the ``query`` function can only call functions with read-only permission, otherwise you will be prompted that the interface is not defined during debugging or execution.

 Introduction to Return Value
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For any internal function call, “false” will be returned if it fails, or an exception is thrown to terminate the execution.
+For any internal function call, ``false`` will be returned if it fails, or an exception is thrown to terminate the execution.
 If a parameter error is encountered, the location of the error parameter is indicated in the error description.
 The position refers to the index number of the parameter, that is, counting from 0.
 For example, parameter 1 indicates the second parameter is incorrect.
 Please refer to the following example: